Evelyn-he/FloorFive/README.md

-# Never Miss a Moment Again with LoQ-in AI
+# LoQIn AI - Never Miss a Moment Again
-LoQ-in AI is an intelligent desktop application that automatically captures and summarizes audio content when you're away or distracted.
-Whether you are watching your favorite movie, following an online lecture, or participating in Zoom meetings, LoQ-in AI will intelligently monitor your attention and status to ensure you don't miss any important content.
+LoQIn AI is an intelligent desktop application that automatically captures and summarizes audio content when you're away or distracted.
+Whether you are watching your favorite movie, following an online lecture, or participating in Zoom meetings, LoQIn AI will intelligently monitor your attention and status to ensure you don't miss any important content.

 ## How It Works
-LoQ-in AI is a background application that uses computer vision models to detect when you are away or no longer actively viewing your screen.
+LoQIn AI is a background application that uses computer vision models to detect when you are away or no longer actively viewing your screen.
 When it determines a user has been away or distracted for an extended period of time, the application will automatically begin recording the computer's audio output.
 Upon returning, a convenient pop-up appears with an AI-generated summary of what was missed.

 ## Use Cases
 - Remote Work: Stay updated during work meetings when you need to step away briefly